-In its subpoena, the committee asked Ellis to sit for deposition on Feb.
-8. A federal grand jury in Washington has issued subpoenas to individuals who have cited Ellis, Rudy Giuliani and John Eastman as integral to promoting the alternate elector strategy
+In its subpoena, the committee asked Ellis to sit for a deposition on Feb.
+8. A federal grand jury in Washington has issued subpoenas to individuals who have cited Ellis, Rudy Giuliani, and John Eastman as integral to promoting the alternate elector strategy

 Jenna Ellis Dec.
 31 and Jan.
 5, 2021 Memo Proposing Strategy to Overturn Election by Daily Kos on Scribd

 In March, the committee announced that it issued six subpoenas to a handful of the former president’s most loyal attorneys.
 Their loyalty, of course, hinged on their promotion in court—and in the press—of his false claims of fraud in the 2020 election.
 The panel wants each witness to produce records and depositions about their efforts to promote those claims and in some cases, more information about how they interacted with state officials to advance Trump's agenda.

 In the group, there was a subpoena for Cleta Mitchell, the prominent conservative attorney and activist who mostly worked in the background of Trump’s bid to retake the White House.
 She made some media appearances, however, and in them, claimed to have come to Trump’s campaign as a “volunteer” to litigate his claims of election fraud.
 She could not escape attention when The Washington Post published Trump’s call with Georgia Secretary of State Brad Raffensperger on Jan.
 3, 2021.